 Power Systems Analysis

-Engineered Solutions Inc. offers power system analysis as a means for safety and proper management of high and medium voltage electrical systems.
+Engineered Solutions, Inc. offers power systems analysis as a means for safety and proper management of high and medium voltage electrical systems.
 Power systems analysis includes arc flash analysis, short circuit analysis, and coordination reports.

 A Coordination Report will help to ensure that personnel and equipment are protected by establishing proper interrupting ratings.
 When an electrical fault exceeds the interrupting rating of the protective device, the consequences can be devastating, including injury, damaged electrical equipment, and costly downtime.
 A Coordination Study maximizes power system selectivity by isolating faults to the nearest protective device, as well as helping to avoid nuisance operations that are due to transformer inrush or motor starting operations.